fityannugroho/ghrelease/README.md

 ### Prerequisite

-- Node.js 18 or higher
+- Node.js 20.9 or higher
-- pnpm
+- pnpm 9 or higher

 ### Steps